magomimmo/modern-cljs/README.md

 2. `cd modern-cljs`
 3. run `lein cljx once` # used from tutorial-16 forward
 4. run `lein ring server-headless`
-5. open a new terminal and cd in the modern-cljs main directory
+5. open a new terminal and cd to the modern-cljs main directory
 6. run `lein cljsbuild once`
 7. run `lein trampoline cljsbuild repl-listen`
 8. open [login-dbg.html][3] and/or [shopping-dbg.html][4] in your browser
 9. you can play with the repl you started in step 7 which is now connected to the browser

-Don't be concerned if the steps don't make sense to you just yet, they'll be covered in the tutorials.
+Don't be concerned if the steps don't make sense to you just yet;
+they'll be covered in the tutorials.

 > NOTE: If you want to skip ahead or back and access the code of any single